-20. Subsection (1) provides that it is an offence to give information which the person giving the information knows (or ought to know) is false or misleading to the Scottish Ministers or a person carrying out a single-building assessment if the person knows that (or is reckless as to whether) the giving of the information is likely to result in material inaccuracy in the register or to an entry not being created in the register when it otherwise would have been.

-21. Subsection (2) provides that a person who commits this offence is liable on summary conviction to a fine not exceeding level 3 on the standard scale (currently £1000).
+- 23. Subsection (1) provides that it is an offence to give information which the person giving the information knows (or ought to know) is false or misleading to the Scottish Ministers or a person carrying out a single-building assessment or an additional work assessment if the person knows that (or is reckless as to whether) the giving of the information is likely to result in material inaccuracy in the register or to an entry not being created in the register when it otherwise would have been. - 24.
+Subsection (2) provides that a person who commits this offence is liable on summary conviction to a fine not exceeding level 3 on the standard scale (currently £1000).